amahashabde/DR_Classification/README.md

 Thus, the primary task is to automatically screen the patients that have NO DR (y=0), vs ones with mild DR (y=1), moderate DR (y=2) and severe DR (y=4).

 ![Diabetic retinopathy examples](example_images/dr-images.PNG)

+## Approach
+Uses an Alexnet model trained on the retinal set of images